beckstev/learning-programm-physics-3-4/README.md

 # learning-programm-physics-3-4

-This programm was build to prepare you for the verbal physics 3/4 exam.
+This program was built to prepare you for the oral physics 3/4 exam.

 # How to start